MicrosoftDocs/dynamics365-guidance/guidance/business-processes/glossary.md

 In Dynamics 365 Sales, Customer Service, Field Service, and Customer Insights, the term *subject* refers to a categorization or classification for labeling and organizing various records, such as cases, activities, knowledge base articles, sales literature, and products.
 It helps in better organizing and managing data within the system.
 Subjects can be organized into a subject hierarchy.
 This concept is like the concept of a product category and product category hierarchy.
 However, one key difference is that subject support not only the organization of products but other types of data.
 Learn more at [Define subjects to categorize cases, products, and articles](/power-platform/admin/define-subjects-categorize-cases-products-articles).

+### Subledger

+In Dynamics 365 Finance, a subledger (also known as a subaccount or subledger account) is a component of the financial accounting system that captures transactions specific to something other than a main account before they are summarized into the general ledger.
+It's a way to maintain different information about financial transactions and helps in providing a clear audit trail and detailed reporting.
+Many modules in Dynamics 365 include subledgers that integrate directly with the general ledger in Dynamics 365 Finance to include, but not limited to the following:

+- **Customer** – This includes any transactions that are posted to a customer account such as sales order invoices, free text invoices, and customer payments.
+This is primarily related to the Accounts receivable and Sales and marketing modules.

+- **Vendor** – This includes any transactions that are posted to a vendor account such as vendor invoices and vendor payments.
+This is primarily related to the Accounts payable and Procurement and sourcing modules.

+- **Inventory** – This includes any receipt or issue from inventory.
+This only applies to products that are tangible and stocked in your inventory.
+This can be related to transactions that happen in the Inventory management, Warehouse management, Transportation management, Production control, Sales and marketing, and Procurement and sourcing modules.

+- **Project** – This includes any transactions related to a project such as the hours, expenses, fees, and invoices.
+This is primarily related to the Project management and accounting module.

+- **Bank** – This includes any deposits or withdrawals including any fees, interest and so on that are recorded in a bank account.
+This is related to transactions that occur in the Cash and bank management module; however, it is important to note that most transactions originate in the Accounts payable and Accounts receivable modules.

+- **Fixed assets** – This includes the acquisition, depreciation, write up or write, and so on related to any fixed assets.
+This is primarily related to transactions that are generated in the Fixed asset module; however, there are integrations with Procurement and sourcing, Accounts receivable, and Project management and accounting.

 ### Supply chain

 A network of organizations, resources, activities, and processes that collaboratively design, produce, distribute, and deliver goods or services, ensuring efficient flow from suppliers to customers while minimizing costs and maximizing customer satisfaction.

 ## T

+### Tax codes and rates

+Tax codes represent different types of taxes or tax categories, while tax rates specify the percentages or amounts applied to taxable transactions.
+Business solutions often store and manage tax codes and rates to automate tax calculations.

+### Tax compliance

+Tax compliance involves adhering to tax laws and regulations, accurately calculating and reporting taxes owed, and submitting tax returns to the relevant tax authorities on time.

+### Tax jurisdiction

+A tax jurisdiction is a geographic area, typically defined by a government authority, that has specific tax laws and regulations.
+Organizations must determine the appropriate tax jurisdictions for their operations to calculate and report taxes correctly.

 ### Time and material projects